sakin111/blog-app/README.md

   - Ensure the type on the receiving API expects optional fields (e.g. `thumbnail?: string`), or
   - Normalize the value before calling the API: `payload.thumbnail = payload.thumbnail ?? ''`.

-## Tests

-This project does not include automated tests by default.
-Recommended next steps:

-- Add unit tests with Jest or Vitest.
-- Add integration tests for API routes.

 ## Contributing